Dodge City, Kansas: In popular culture

+In 2022, Country Singer Charley Crockett released his song "Black Sedan" from his 2022 album The Man From Waco, which includes the line "Hello, Dodge City, tell me how do you do?".

+Dodge City is prominently featured in Ken Burns PBS documentary The American Buffalo, which premiered on October 16, 2023.

 Notable people

 Numerous figures of the American Old West lived in Dodge City during its period as a frontier cowtown.
 These included, most notably, lawmen Wyatt Earp and Bat Masterson as well as gunfighter Doc Holliday.
 Other notable natives and residents have included Vaudeville actor and comedian Eddie Foy Sr., wrestler Sputnik Monroe, and actor Dennis Hopper.